-Salty sea water is beneficial in many ways, but it doesn’t have any magical healing powers when it comes to varicose or spider veins.
-Varicose veins are veins that have become diseased and are unable to properly allow blood flow, putting pressure inside the vein.
-This is why they tend to bulge and look unsightly.
-Ocean water can be good for the skin, but these properties don’t penetrate into the vein to help it to heal.
+Salty sea water is beneficial in many ways, but it has no magical healing powers when it comes to varicose veins or spider veins.
+Varicose veins are veins that have become diseased and cannot allow proper blood flow, increasing pressure inside the vein.
+This is why varicose veins tend to bulge and look unsightly.
+Ocean water can be good for the skin, but these properties don't penetrate into the vein to help it to heal.
 Only medical intervention and lifestyle changes can reverse the effects caused by varicose veins.

 Why Swimming Helps Varicose Veins

-While the ocean water itself can’t cure varicose veins, swimming in it (or in any other body of water, including chlorinated pools) is beneficial.
-Swimming is a low-impact aerobic activity that can help people suffering from varicose veins in many ways.
+While the ocean water itself can't cure varicose veins, swimming in it (or in any other body of water, including chlorinated pools) is beneficial.
+Swimming is a low-impact aerobic activity that can help people suffering from varicose veins in many ways, such as:

 - Provides pain relief caused by varicose veins.

 - Lowers the effect of gravity on the lower leg veins, relieving pressure.